marxanweb/marxan-client/README.md

 ```
 git clone https://github.com/andrewcottam/marxan-client.git
 ```
-The Marxan Client will be available at:
+The Marxan Client will be available at the following address:
 https://\<host>:8080/index.html